AdobeDocs/stock-api-docs/src/pages/getting-started/03-api-authentication.md

 ### Important: Use the correct scope in your JWT

 Please note that if you are following the Service Account workflow, the Adobe I/O API Authentication Guide (above) uses a different scope in its sample JWT payload than the one required by the Stock API.
-The correct scope for your application is listed in the **JWT** tab of the Adobe I/O Console, and it will include your proper payload.
+The correct scope for your application is listed in the **JWT** tab of the Adobe Developer Console, and it will include your proper payload.

 ![JWT tab of Service Account integration](./io_jwt-tab.png)